Still using Amazon? Stop! Here are some great reasons to shop small, now and always!

 Personally, I think this is yet another of the most vital reasons to shop small.

-Did you know that throughout the pandemic, the rich have gotten way, way richer?
+Did you know that throughout the pandemic, the rich have gotten way, way, WAY richer?

 Profiting from online sales and jumps in vaccine stocks, Jeff Bezos, Eric Yuan, former Microsoft chief Steve Ballmer, Bill Gates, Warren Buffett and Elon Musk each saw their fortunes jump by more than $1billion dollars.
 One.
 Billion.
 Dollars!